JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 That are all the changes we needed.
 Let's see how it works.

-## Running Android Project in Android Studio
+## Running the Android Application

 At that point, we should be able to compile and run the project.
 Let's click on the `App` run configuration to have our project running either on a real Android Device or on the emulator.